TridentSDK/Trident/CONTRIBUTING.md

 * PRs with JavaDocs comments already made will help us accept and understand your PR.

+* Code should use standard libraries such as Guava.
+A required dependency that will be added will be discussed, lengthening the acceptance time.
+This also reduces the chance of acceptance.

 * Your PR must follow the PR format set out once creating one, any which doesn't follow said format will automatically be rejected.

 * Your commits should follow the [general format](#commit-message-format).